-In this tutorial, you will learn how to use Bitmap mode in Photoshop.
+In this tutorial, you'll learn how to use Bitmap mode in Photoshop.
 We'll look at a couple of different patterns you can use on a photo to create a screen-printed effect.
 You'll learn how to create a cool music poster design from scratch.

 You'll need access to Adobe Photoshop—if you don't have the software, you can download a trial from the Adobe website.
 We'll also be using the following resources: